Radnen/link.js/README.md

 How it Works
 ============

-Link creates an abstract syntax tree (more like a chain than a tree) and runs an interpreter on it.
-The syntax in question are methods like map, filter and each - those that do work to the underlying data.
-Each node in this tree/chain whether it is a map node or a filter node, have an exec() method that does the work.
+Link creates an abstract syntax list and only when you make it do work does it interpret that list.
+The syntax in question are methods like map, filter, and each - those that do work to the underlying data.
+Each node in this chain whether it is a map node or a filter node, have an exec() method that does the work.
 The chain has the ability to return early and the ability to go forward when needed.
 This also reduces overall memory usage.

 It has an optimizer: